10 tips for driving abroad

 - DO make sure your car insurance policy covers you for international driving.

-- DO ask your car insurance company for an International Motor Insurance Certificate (a Green Card).
+- DO ask your car insurance company for an International Motor Insurance Certificate (a Green Card) if driving in a non-EU country.

 - DO check if you need an International Driving Permit (IDP) as well.